vives-ai-edge/workshop/src/01-hello-world/03-run-inference/index.md

 In this case a memory arena of 2468 bytes is created, with some extra size.

 In order to supply and receive values from the model, an input and output `Tensor` object is needed.

+The last thing to do is to allocate some memmory for that the Tensorflow interpreter can use to do its work.

 ```cpp
 // Structure that contains the generated tensorflow model